ansys/pyansys-geometry/doc/source/getting_started/docker/windows_container.rst

 * ``Dockerfile.windows``: this file builds the Windows-based Docker image.

 Depending on the characteristics of the Docker engine installed in your machine, either one or the other has to be built.
-For example:

 In this guide, focus is set on building the ``Dockerfile.windows`` image.